erincameron11/erincameron11.github.io/_pages/about.md

 ---

-I am a Master of Health Informatics and Advanced Analytics candidate with a foundation in Computer Science, and a sharp focus on how data can transform the healthcare landscape.
+I am a **Master of Health Informatics and Advanced Analytics** candidate with a foundation in **Computer Science**, and a sharp focus on how data can transform the healthcare landscape.
 My passion lies in creative thinking and problem-solving traits that drive me to bridge the gap between complex datasets and actionable health insights.

 I often find myself diving into data-driven questions like:
 * How can machine learning models accurately predict mistriage in Emergency Departments?